Multi-layer Cross-attention is Provably Optimal for Multi-modal In-context Learning: Introduction

 \section{Introduction}

-Large language models exhibit striking ``in-context learning" (ICL) behavior \citep{brown2020languagemodelsfewshotlearners}: given a sequence of input-output pairs for a new task, the model can infer the rule (the function from input to output) without any update to the model weights.
+Large language models exhibit striking ``in-context learning'' (ICL) behavior \citep{brown2020languagemodelsfewshotlearners}: given a sequence of input-output pairs for a new task, the model can infer the rule (the function from input to output) without any update to the model weights.
 This phenomenon has motivated a growing body of theoretical work that tries to understand when and how ICL succeeds in linearized attention-based models \citep{train_transformers_bartlett, Lu_2025, zhang2025trainingdynamicsincontextlearning}.

-Prior work on ICL focuses on unimodal data; in contrast, modern foundation models routinely process multi-modal data, such as text, images, video \citep{li2024multimodal}, multi-omic data \citep{cui2025towards}, etc. This prompts the natural question: \begin{quote} \emph{Can attention-based neural networks learn prediction rules in-context when deployed on multi-modal datasets?} \end{quote} In this work, we formulate and study an ICL problem on multi-modal data.
-Our main contributions are as follows: \begin{itemize} \item We introduce a statistical model for ICL on multi-modal data.
-The proposed data distribution is a latent factor model where the factors are dependent across the data modalities.
+Prior work on ICL has focused on unimodal data; in contrast, modern foundation models routinely process multi-modal data, such as text, images, video \citep{li2024multimodal}, multi-omic data \citep{cui2025towards}, etc.

+In this work, we formulate and study an ICL problem on multi-modal data.
+Our main contributions are as follows:

+\begin{itemize} \item We introduce a statistical model for ICL on multi-modal data (Section \ref{sec:data}).
+The proposed data distribution is a latent factor model where the factors are dependent across the data modalities, thereby capturing cross-modal commonalities and differences.

-\item We show that a single-layer, linear self-attention (LSA) model fails to achieve Bayes-optimal performance in-context over this class of data distributions.
+\item We show that a single-layer, linear self-attention (LSA) model fails to achieve Bayes-optimal performance in-context over this class of data distributions (Section \ref{sec:ICL_LSA}).

-\item We propose a multi-layer model with cross-attention (CA) plus self-attention (SA) and skip connections to solve the ICL problem in this context.
-Linearizing the attention mechanism, we show that, upon a suitable restriction of the model parameters, gradient flow on the population loss converges to the Bayes-optimal ICL predictor. \end{itemize}
+\item We propose a multi-layer model with cross-attention (CA) plus self-attention (SA) and skip connections to solve the ICL problem in this context (Section \ref{sec:CA_model}).
+Linearizing the attention mechanism, we show that, even with a restriction of the model parameters, gradient flow on the population loss converges to the Bayes-optimal ICL predictor (Section \ref{sec:main_results}).

+\item We complement our theory with numerical experiments in controlled and benchmark settings (Section~\ref{sec:numerics}).
+Synthetic experiments verify the qualitative predictions from our analyses.
+Experiments on corrupted avMNIST provide evidence that the new mechanisms identified by our theory are useful for multi-modal learning in conventional deep-learning architectures. \end{itemize}